 COMMUTER TAX BENEFIT

-The Internal Revenue Code permits employers to assist their employees with public transit and vanpooling commutation costs.
+The Internal Revenue Code permits employers to assist employees with public transit and vanpooling commutation costs.
 This can be done in three ways:

 • Pre-tax Payroll Deduction- reducing tax payments for employee and employer